FEBRUARY 2 – MARCH 28

 Game Day Challenge

-This year's Game Day Challenge will take place at the Drexel men's basketball game on Saturday, Feb.
-23 at 5 p.m.
-We will be tracking all the materials recycled at the Daskalakis Athletic Center as the Drexel Dragons take on the University of Delaware Blue Hens.
+This year's Game Day Challenge will take place at the Drexel men's basketball game on Thursday, Feb.
+20, at 7 p.m.
+We will be tracking all the materials recycled at the Daskalakis Athletic Center as the Drexel Dragons take on the Hofstra Pride.

 - Motivate students and staff to increase recycling efforts and reduce waste generation.